ortelius/scec-datasource-abs/README.md

-# Go-Abs
+# scec-datasource-abs

-Go-Abs is a Golang Database Abstraction layer that provides plug and play support of any new database implementation.
+scec-datasource-abs is a Golang Database Abstraction layer that provides plug and play support of any new database implementation.
 Here is code for single implementation(NFT Storage): https://github.com/codeWithUtkarsh/go-abs